Blue Hills, CT

 802 people

-As of 2023, 30.9% of Blue Hills, CT residents (614 people) were born outside of the United States, which is higher than the national average of 13.8%.
+As of 2023, 30.9% of Blue Hills, CT residents (614 people) were born outside of the United States, which is approximately the same as the national average of 13.8%.
 In 2022, the percentage of foreign-born citizens in Blue Hills, CT was 36.1%, meaning that the rate has been decreasing.

 The following chart shows the percentage of foreign-born residents in Blue Hills, CT compared to that of it's neighboring and parent geographies.